 Enhance Android With Various Magisk Mods

-Magisk is a very powerful environment whose power continue to grow with the addition of more and more modules.
+Magisk is a very powerful environment whose power continues to grow with the addition of more and more modules.
 While any app that requires root access works with Magisk, having the ability to run that app without altering the /system partition is a feature that everyone prefers and that’s what sets Magisk above from other root alternatives.
-While there aren’t many modules available on the Magisk repo currently, more and more mods are sure to come in the near future.
-As of now, these are indeed the best Magisk mods available, so try them out and let us know your thoughts in the comments section below.
+While there are a plethora of Magisk Modules available in repo, these are indeed the best Magisk mods available, so try them out and let us know your thoughts in the comments section below.